dji-sdk/Payload-SDK-Doc/source/tutorial/initial.md

 ```

 * Osal Register
-Register the Osal could help the payload transplant to other development platforms.
+Register the Osal could help the payload port to other development platforms.

 ```c
 if (PsdkPlatform_RegOsalHandler(&osalHandler) != PSDK_RETURN_CODE_OK) {